OllieNash/Field-of-streams/README.md

 - To run other experiments, open `heat_eqn/main.py` or call the functions from a small driver script or an interactive session (Jupyter/REPL).
 The code is modular so you can import `simulate_spde`, `multi_sim`, `run_dt_refinement`, or plotting helpers directly.

 License / contact
 -----------------
-This repo is a research codebase; add a license or contact details as appropriate for your project.
+This repo is a open source, have not decided on a License.